What Is Your Nursing Home Neglect Or Abuse Question?

 There's no way to put a dollar amount on the value of your case until all information is gathered and all factors are weighed.
 Some cases result in injury victims and their families receiving a few thousand dollars to cover losses.
 Other times, families receive millions of dollars.

 The reality is you won't know until you take the first, important step - contacting a lawyer to defend your rights.
 But don't just contact any attorney.
 Make sure you have someone you can trust working for you.
-Make sure you call George S. Johnson.
+Make sure you call us.

-There's a reason why families throughout Georgia rely on George S. Johnson to handle their legal cases.
-And you'll understand why the very first time you meet with him.
-George won't tell you what to do.
-He'll listen carefully to your concerns.
-Then he'll work with you to develop a strategy that addresses your family's unique legal needs.
+There's a reason why families throughout Georgia rely on our firm to handle their legal cases.
+And you'll understand why the very first time you meet with us.
+We won't tell you what to do.
+We'll listen carefully to your concerns.
+Then we'll work with you to develop a strategy that addresses your family's unique legal needs.

 It's not enough to have a lawyer on your side who simply knows the laws.
 You need someone passionate about fighting for the rights of injury victims.
-George S. Johnson has been doing that for years.
+Our attorneys have been doing that for years.
 He's driven by the desire to deliver justice and restore dignity in victims' lives.
 Find out what he can do for you.
 Schedule your free case evaluation right now.